apache/druid/docs/querying/query-from-deep-storage.md

 > Query from deep storage is an [experimental feature](../development/experimental.md).

+Druid can query segments that are only stored in deep storage.
+Running a query from deep storage is slower than running queries from segments that are loaded on Historical processes, but it's a great tool for data that you either access infrequently or where the low latency results that typical Druid queries provide is not necessary.
+Queries from deep storage can increase the surface area of data available to query without requring you to scale your Historical processes to accodomate more segments.

-## Segments in deep storage
+## Keep segments in deep storage only

 Any data you ingest into Druid is already stored in deep storage, so you don't need to perform any additional configuration from that perspective.
-However, to take advantage of the space savings that querying from deep storage provides, make sure not all your segments get loaded onto Historical processes.
+However, to take advantage of the cost savings that querying from deep storage provides, make sure not all your segments get loaded onto Historical processes.

 To do this, configure [load rules](../operations/rule-configuration.md#load-rules) to load only the segments you do want on Historical processes.